whatyouhide/redix/README.md

 Redix is a [Redis][redis] client written in pure Elixir with focus on speed, correctness, and resiliency (that is, being able to automatically reconnect to Redis in case of network errors).

-This README refers to the `master` branch of Redix, not the latest released version on Hex.
-Make sure to check [the documentation](http://hexdocs.pm/redix) for the version you're using.
+This README refers to the main branch of Redix, not the latest released version on Hex.
+Make sure to check [the documentation][docs] for the version you're using.

 ## Features